symfony/symfony-docs/service_container/autowiring.rst

 The autowiring system **looks for a service whose id exactly matches the type-hint**: so ``App\Util\Rot13Transformer``.
 In this case, that exists!
 When you configured the ``Rot13Transformer`` service, you used its fully-qualified class name as its id.
-Autowiring isn't magic: it looks for a service whose id matches the type-hint.
+Autowiring is not magic: it looks for a service whose id matches the type-hint.
 If you :ref:`load services automatically <service-container-services-load-example>`, each service's id is its class name.